joshtenorio/joshtenorio.github.io/content/posts/battlesnakesummer21.md

 - Each snake has a health bar which depletes a little each turn.
 - Health can be replenished by eating food, which also increases the snake's length.
 - If multiple snakes move into the same square, the snake with the longest length survive and the other colliding snakes die.
-If all snakes have equal lengths, then all snakes die.
+If all snakes have equal lengths, then everyone dies.

 On the technical side, the game gets the snakes' moves by sending requests to each snake's live web server, which is maintained by the snake's developer.
-Each request contains data about the board state (e.g. where our snake is, where food is, etc.).
+Each request contains data about the board state (e.g. where the snakes are, where food is, etc.).
 Then, the snake's server must send a valid move response to the game within 500 milliseconds.
 This process repeats until the game is finished (i.e. one or no snakes are left).